winsmith/vagrant-template/README.md

 - installs all apt-get packages in `packages.txt`
 - installs all python packages in `requirements.txt`

-Add more to provision.sh to install more software or do more task

 ## Provisioning

 - To install a Debian package during provisioning, add it to the `vagrant/packages.txt` file